-Carbon Offsets and Forestry – How the Market for Innovation is Shaping up.
+Carbon Offsets and Forestry – How the Market for Innovation is Shaping Up

 - Are carbon offsets via forestry projects effective?

-- Can they scale and how is technology assisting this market?
+- How is technology assisting this market?

 - October 2019: BP invested $5 million in the forest carbon offset firm Finite Carbon.